htc-ccis2591/slider-puzzle/README.md

 You’ll want to begin each assignment by forking the repository and cloning it locally.
 When you are done, you’ll push to GitHub and submit a pull request.

 ## Intro
 In this assignment we will make an image slider puzzle using jQuery.
-To begin, you will want to download the PuzzlePage starter project from D2L.
 Open the HTML file in a browser and you’ll see the puzzle, but it doesn’t do anything yet.

 1. Add a new puzzle.js file to the project and set it up using the module pattern.